kline7/OAuth2/README.md

    ```
    client_id='johnsmith', client_secret='John smith'
    ```
-5. On authentication success you can now execute the root endpoint.
+5. On authentication success you can now execute the root endpoint request.

 ## Next Steps
 This is a toy implementation and should NOT be used in a production environment.
 If you wish to implement OAuth2 more robustly, persistence should be utilized to securely store client ids and secrets.